Application and Registration

 The CTCA adheres to the principles of RPL as set forth by SAQA in the “National Policy for the Implementation of Recognition of Prior Learning” (March 2013) and the “Policy for Credit Accumulation and Transfer within the National Qualifications Framework (December 2014).

 - on the basis of completion, or partial completion of learning programmes in a similar vocational field, on an appropriate NQF level, or

 - professional experience within a relevant vocational field, in the case of applicants that are 23 years of age or older.

-THE CTCA provides credit accumulation and transfer (CAT) to students who wish to transfer from other institutions who offer similar programmes.
+THE CTCA provides credit accumulation and transfer (CAT) to students who wish to transfer from other institutions that offer similar programmes.

-In order to qualify for RPL/CAT candidates must submit:
+In order to apply for RPL/CAT candidates must submit: